Family farms in Italy's coronavirus-hit regions fear collapse

 Some of Italy’s most famous foods, including wines and cheeses, come from the areas under lockdown, largely produced by small-scale farmers and vinters, according to Coldiretti, an agricultural lobby group.

 The area is a rich agricultural producer with about 500 farms and some 100,000 cattle and pigs.
-But the quarantine has led to labour shortages and disruptions. [nL3N2AS533
+But the quarantine has led to labor shortages and disruptions. [nL3N2AS533

 Stefano Ciserani, a farmer with 250 dairy cattle near Lodi, some 30 km southeast of Milan, said construction of an animal enclosure has stopped because he cannot find workers.